 My vision of working for a non-governmental organisation (NGO), using my language degree, and travelling the world seems like more of a distant dream now, as I sit here at home, a cup of tea in hand, amidst a global pandemic that has shut down the whole world: flights cancelled, shops closed, and our primary instruction to ‘stay at home’.
 Ironic, right?
 For now, my future career seems to be on standby, that dream job seeming more out of reach than ever.

 However, I then realised that my dream career will not just materialise out of thin air; I have got to make it happen.
 But, where do I start?

 A good place to start is the University’s Career in Mind page, which has links and advice to help you figure out what you want to do, whether you have a specific job or a broad field of work in mind.
 Research the field you are interested in.
 Scroll through some company websites.
 Talk to people you may know who work in that field.
 Attend relevant career events organised by the University.
 Make sure you know what you are getting yourself into – in case it is not the right path for you after all!
 I briefly considered going into teaching after finishing my degree, but after some research, I realised I wanted to do something where I had the opportunity to travel, while teaching was perhaps something I could come back to later in life.

 What companies or organisations exist in your field of interest?

 Track down some relevant companies or organisations whose work pique your interest.
 Can you picture yourself working with them?
 If so, find out if they offer internships.
 I love the idea of working with a charity or NGO, like Greenpeace or the World Wide Fund for Nature, whose overseas environmental projects are making a real difference to tackle the climate crisis.
-So, I turned to the charity work section on the University’s types of jobs page and found links to a bunch of available internships and graduate schemes!
+So, I turned to the charity work section on the University’s career paths pages and found links to a bunch of available internships and graduate schemes!
 I discovered hundreds of NGOs working on a whole range of issues, so I could find something I felt really passionate about.

 What jobs are there?